asvilesov/Parallel-Canny-Edge-Detection/README.md

 To show an image of what the result of the Canny algorithm is with GPU code execute: `./canny_show_img`
 To run total time benchmark for unoptimized Canny: `./canny_data_uo`
 To run total time benchmark for optimized Canny: `./canny_data_o`
-To run detailed timing analysis for various tages of unoptimized Canny: `./canny_test_analysis_uo`
+To run detailed timing analysis for various stages of unoptimized Canny: `./canny_test_analysis_uo`
-To run detailed timing analysis for various tages of optimized Canny: `./canny_test_analysis_o`
+To run detailed timing analysis for various stages of optimized Canny: `./canny_test_analysis_o`

 ##### NOTE: